The Value of 1-2-1 Coaching Conversations

 Stuck Points

-When you don’t know what to try next.
+When you do not know what to try next.

 Decision Points